 "No," Dahl said.
 "But if we're feeling the need for honesty.
 Then I was reckless, too.
 So… maybe we can start over."

-Lockspur slid the wire strippers she gave him back in its empty pocket and removed a similar pair, one size smaller.
-He knelt down, preparing to strip away the protective black sheath covering the main power leads, and said, "I was wrong, too.
+Lockspur slid the wire strippers back into its empty pocket and removed a similar pair, one size smaller.
+He knelt down, preparing to strip away the protective black and orange sheath covering the main power leads.
+"I was wrong, too.
 We shouldn't have forced you to stay on the ship.
 You were ready even back then.
 Your skills are topnotch."
 He separated the multi-color strands and set the exposed ends off to the side.

-"Yeah," Moss added, pressing his ear against the heavy steel hatch leading into the bowels of the dark wreckage.
-"We just… weren't ready-"
+"Yeah," Moss added, pulling his ear away from the heavy steel hatch leading into the bowels of the dark wreckage.
+"We weren't ready-"

 "To let go," she finished.

 "You forgot to lock it."
 Lockspur blurted, peering over the console in disbelief.
-"Do it then."
+"Don't just stand there, lock the fucking thing."

 Moss held his breath, praying he wasn't about to attract any unwanted attention, and twisted the handle clockwise.
-With every creaking inch the handle rotated, each of them waited for the final squeak that would unleash their demise.
-It clunked shut and Moss took a deep breath.
+It screeched and squeaked with every inch the handle rotated.
+Each of them waited for the sound that would unleash their demise.
+The complaining latched clunked shut with a satisfying thunk that improved everyone's sense of safety.
+Moss took a deep, restorative breath.
 "Closed," he whispered, wiping the sandy sweat from his dripping brow with the back of his jittery hand.
 He turned to Dahl and said, "See, we all make mistakes."

 "Stop kicking yourself in the nuts," Dahl said, gesturing for Lockspur to redouble his efforts.
 "You may want them for something later."

-"In a couple hours there could be hundreds of them out there?"
+"In a couple hours there could be hundreds of those things out there?"
 Moss blurted, instantly regretting the volume of his heated words.
 "We don't have a few minutes."

 "We need to leave now."
 Dahl insisted, watching Moss press his ear against the hatch for the fifth time in 10 minutes.
 In her mind, she heard raspy breathing coming from the other side of the paper thin hatch.
 She hoped nothing was there.